Karthikeyan1508/lgp-notes-md/it/Week 4/OS - Week4.md

 	• Remainder Section: Executes the rest of the program.

 ### Requirements for a Solution to the Critical Section Problem
-	*1. Mutual Exclusion*
+1. Mutual Exclusion
-		• Only one process/thread can execute in the critical section at a time.
+- Only one process/thread can execute in the critical section at a time.
-		• Prevents simultaneous access to shared resources.
+- Prevents simultaneous access to shared resources.
-	*2. Progress*
+2. Progress
-		• If no process is in the critical section, one of the waiting processes must be allowed to enter.
+- If no process is in the critical section, one of the waiting processes must be allowed to enter.
-		• Ensures system does not remain idle unnecessarily.
+- Ensures system does not remain idle unnecessarily.
-	*3. Bounded Waiting*
+3. Bounded Waiting
-	• Limits how many times other processes can enter their critical sections before a waiting process is granted access.
+- Limits how many times other processes can enter their critical sections before a waiting process is granted access.
-	• Prevents starvation.
+- Prevents starvation.

 ### Synchronization Mechanisms for Critical Sections